2zkiw/2zkiw.GitHub.io/about.md

 ---
 layout: page
 title: "About"
-description: "This is 2zki's blog. "
+description: "This is B.M's blog. "
 header-img: "img/blue.jpg"
 ---

-2zki is a lazy cat.
+B.M is a lazy cat.